-Interfund transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them, (2) move receipts restricted to debt service from the funds collecting the receipts to the Debt Service Fund as debt service payments become due and (3) use unrestricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
-There were no interfund transfers in 2017.
+Interfund transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them, (2) move unspent bond proceeds from fully paid debt and (3) use unrestricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.

-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

 The School District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees, and natural disasters.
 The School District participates in two distinct pools of educational institutions within the State of Michigan for self-insuring property and casualty and workers' disability compensation.
 The pools are considered public entity risk pools.
 The School District pays annual premiums under a retrospectively rated policy to the pools for the respective insurance coverage.
 The premiums are based on the ultimate cost of the experience to date of the participating members of the risk pool.
-The School District cannot estimate losses from reported and unreported claims at June 30, 2017.
+The School District cannot estimate losses from reported and unreported claims at June 30, 2018.
 In the event a pool's total claims and expenses for a policy year exceed the total normal annual premiums for said years, all members of the specific pool's policy year may be subject to special assessment to make up the deficiency.

 The School District continues to carry commercial insurance for other risks of loss, including employee health and accident insurance.
-No settlements have occurred in excess of coverage for June 30, 2017 or any of the prior three years.
+No settlements have occurred in excess of coverage for June 30, 2018 or any of the prior three years.

-NOTE 10 - CONTINGENCIES
+NOTE 11 - CONTINGENCIES

-The School District had no contingencies at June 30, 2017.
+The School District had no contingencies at June 30, 2018.

-NOTE 11 - AT RISK
+NOTE 12 - AT RISK

-During the year, the School District received State categorical aid for at risk students, which amounted to \$176,433.
+During the year, the School District received State categorical aid for at risk students, which amounted to \$205,557.
 The School District split all of these funds for at risk students.

-NOTE 12 - SHORT-TERM DEBT - STATE AID NOTES
+NOTE 13 - SHORT-TERM DEBT - STATE AID NOTES

 State School aid anticipation notes are issued under the provisions of Section 1225 of Act 451, Public Acts of Michigan, and Act 34 of Michigan for the purpose of providing money for school operations.
 The School District has pledged its state aid as collateral.
 In the event of unavailability or insufficiency of State school aid, the note is payable from taxes levied by the School District.
-The interest rate ranges from .760% to 1.20% and the maturity date is August 21, 2017.
-The interest expense related to this note at June 30, 2017 is \$12,844.
+The interest rate is 1.70% and the maturity date is August 20, 2018.
+The interest expense related to this note at June 30, 2018 is \$16,314.